vapor/docs/2.0/docs/getting-started/hello-world.md

 func build(_ builder: RouteBuilder) throws
 ```

-This method is where the routes for the one and only `Drooplet` for this example will be created.
-The [Droplet](../vapor/droplet.md) class has a plethora of useful functions on it, and is used extensively.
+This method is where all the routes for our application will be added.

 ### Routing